microsoft/vscode-docs/docs/remote/troubleshooting.md

 ### Adding a non-root user to your dev container

 Many images run as a root user by default.
-However some provide non-root users that you can optionally use instead.
-If your image or Dockerfile provides a non-root user that you have to opt into using (e.g. the default is still root), you can specify the user in one of two ways:
+However, some provide non-root users, that you can optionally use instead.
+If your image or Dockerfile provides a non-root user that you can opt into using (for example, the default is still root), you can specify the user in one of two ways:

 - When referencing an `image` or `Dockerfile`, add the following to your `devcontainer.json`: